- Oops!Something went wrong.Please try again later.

-In the age of tech-stock blue-sky investing, my choice may seem old fashioned; I still prefer profitable companies like Intuit (NASDAQ:INTU).
-While that doesn't make the shares worth buying at any price, you can't deny that successful capitalism requires profit, eventually.
+In contrast to all that, I prefer to spend time on companies like Intuit (NASDAQ:INTU), which has not only revenues, but also profits.
+Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
 While a well funded company may sustain losses for years, unless its owners have an endless appetite for subsidizing the customer, it will need to generate a profit eventually, or else breathe its last breath.

-I like to take a look at earnings before interest and (EBIT) tax margins, as well as revenue growth, to get another take on the quality of the company's growth.
-Intuit maintained stable EBIT margins over the last year, all while growing revenue 13% to US$6.8b.
+Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
+Intuit maintained stable EBIT margins over the last year, all while growing revenue 13% to US$7.7b.
 That's progress.

 You can take a look at the company's revenue and earnings growth trend, in the chart below.
 To see the actual numbers, click on the chart.